How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 By automating with a template, you'll ensure that your fields are consistently and automatically formatted on an ongoing basis.

-Pro Tip: Formatting Examples
+Pro Tip: Complex Formatting Example

 Format on Import Using the Magical Import Module